This article contains information that's intended to help in the troubleshooting of issues when generating mobile apps to native platforms.

 If the problem is reproduced, stop and use the logs to troubleshoot the problem

-If the problem is not yet reproduced, repeat from step 5.
+If the problem isn't yet reproduced, repeat from step 5.

-Another low-code way of finding out which plugins may be causing issues is removing one by one and generating the app at each removal.
-If the problem disappears, we will probably have found the plugin that is causing the issue.
+Another way of finding out which plugins may be causing issues is removing one by one and generating the app at each removal.
+If the problem disappears, you found the plugin that's causing the issue.

 If none of the approaches in this document helped troubleshooting the issue, consider opening a support case to get help from the OutSystems Support.

 QR CODE is a registered trademark of Denso Wave Incorporated.